 The grade for this course will be based on homework, ALEKS, (20%) and four equally weighted exams also on ALEKS (80 percent).
-There will be an optional final, which if taken will replace your lowest test score.
 Students may retake a Test.
-All exams will take place online proctored by respondus monitor.
+All exams will take place online proctored by respondus monitor, web cam enabled.
 You can use the following formula to calculate your grade in the course: